docker-hy/docker-hy.github.io/part1.md

 So now when we know what do, let's add these to the bottom of our `Dockerfile` - by adding the instructions to the bottom we preserve our cached layers - this is handy practise to speed up creating the initial version of a Dockerfile when it has time consuming operations like downloads.

     ...
     RUN apt-get install -y curl python
     RUN curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
     RUN chmod a+x /usr/local/bin/youtube-dl
     ENV LC_ALL=C.UTF-8
     CMD ["/usr/local/bin/youtube-dl"]

-- Instead of using `RUN export LC_ALL=C.UTF-8` we'll store the env directly in the image
+- Instead of using `RUN export LC_ALL=C.UTF-8` we'll store the environment directly in the image with ENV

 - We'll also override `bash` as our image command (set on the base image) with `youtube-dl` itself.
 This won't work, but let's see why.